 We review each NEO s total compensation in light of our Company s strategic objectives, market conditions and individual responsibilities and accomplishments.
 Part of this review includes considering the appropriate compensation level and mix.
 Although we focus on total direct compensation, each individual element of compensation is reviewed against the market, which includes the 25th, 50th and 75th percentile of compensation paid to similarly situated executives represented in the market data, to ensure our compensation is in line with the market.
-Variations from the median may occur due to experience, skills, criticality of function to the Company and the sustained performance of the executive.
+We generally target the median of the market, but variations from the median may occur due to experience, skills, criticality of function to the Company and the sustained performance of the executive.